How Ordinary Moments Matter

 Signficant Moment Sharing

 I could keep going on and on, but my point isn’t to bore everyone to tears, though I can’t seem to stop the memories flooding in.
 Perhaps I’ll have to devote one of the ‘five a day items’ on my grateful list to a memory.
 There’s no doubt that re-visiting seemingly unimportant moments are good for the soul!
+I've actually just been reading about how to plan for and live your dreams in this post in a website called Tips from Sharvi.
+It's really worth a look if you haven't come across it.

 Of course, I couldn’t have known that these seemingly insignificant events would become precious memories, helping to form who I am, influencing how I react to my own family and friends, and even being instrumental in determining my self-esteem and level of well being.
 I’m smiling ironically to myself as I write this post; even to myself I’m sounding a bit hippy dippy.
 Everyone will wonder if I’ve had a bump to the head.
 Would it be a step too far into the realms of ‘born again upbeat-ness’ to suggest that we have a feel good fest of facebook ‘significant insignificant moments’ sharing?
 Perhaps it would, so instead maybe just a quiet reflection would suffice … having said that if you feel the urge to share your ‘precious moments' I’d love to hear them!